 Walking into a new place can be daunting, so we hope this information is helpful, and that we will see you at one of our services or groups soon.
 Everyone is welcome and come as you are - no dress code.

 If you have any specific questions about the Christian faith feel free to take time to speak to our Pastor.

 Where and when does the church meet?

-We meet together to worship the Lord in the main church building, Chapel Street, every Sunday at 10.30am, so feel free to arrive 5-15minutes beforehand.
+We meet together to worship the Lord in the main church building, Chapel Street, starting every Sunday at 10.30am, so feel free to arrive 5-15minutes beforehand.
 There is limited parking outside (there are 2 disabled spaces in front of the church and 8 to the side of the church – access off Pilmuir Street).
 However, additional parking is available across Carnegie Drive at Council carpark (next to Fire Station Creative); Council carpark at St. Margaret’s Cave off Chalmers Street both with free parking until 1pm on a Sunday, or you can park at Tesco (which has a 2hr limit).